Matt here.

 After that day in the hospital, I started writing flash fiction.
 I wrote and wrote and wrote and I remember the buzz of sending off 1000-word stories.
 I remember sending off a story called Ashima Gone Babylon and I got a reply saying "yes, we'll publish this."
 Wow.
 What a feeling that was.

 Precisely 5 (five) successful flash fiction publications later, I realised I had enough ideas to fill a novel.
 So, for better or for worse, the flash fiction enterprise got ditched.
 Perhaps I should've spent longer doing it.
 I don't know.
 It got my back up slightly that there were sites that turned me down every time I sent them a story.
 (Every time?)
 Either way, seven years later, I've got one abandoned—and one complete—novel on my hands.
-The complete one is called Pandimensional Yoghurt For Beginners.
+The complete one is called We Are The Ululating Tzatziki.
 And it's every bit as sensible as it sounds.

 Seven years sounds like a long time to produce a grand total of 1 (one) unpublished novel.
 It is.
 But take into account that I had to learn the hard way how to write a novel while I was writing it, and make all the mistakes that I needed to make along the way (plus a bucketload more that I didn't need to make, but I did anyway, just because I could.)